-If Trip Output is selected, the OSSD outputs will turn ON after power is applied, and the receiver passes its internal self-test/synchronization and recognizes that all beams are clear.
-The Trip Output will also automatically reset after all interruptions of one or more beams are cleared.
+If Trip Output is selected, the OSSD outputs will turn ON after power is applied, and the receiver passes its internal self-test/ synchronization and recognizes that all beams are clear.
+The Trip Output will also automatically reset after all beams are cleared.
 If Latch Output is selected, the EZ-SCREEN requires a manual reset for the OSSD outputs to turn ON, after power is applied and all beams are clear (see Section 4.5).